lexibank/tlopo/out/vol3/chapter11.md

 <a id="p-316"></a>

-The denotatum of PWOc &ast;pinuaq is not clear, as the one Papuan Tip witness is glossed 'Terminalia catappa', the Meso-Melanesian witnesses all 'canarium almond', presumably C. indicum.
-It is possible-but not probable-that lthe items listed below reflect POc &ast;pinu(q)an 'Macaranga spp.' (§2.5) with a change in denotatum.
+The denotatum of PWOc _&ast;pinuaq_ is not clear, as the one Papuan Tip witness is glossed 'Terminalia catappa', the Meso-Melanesian witnesses all 'canarium almond', presumably C. indicum.
+It is possible - but not probable - that lthe items listed below reflect POc _&ast;pinu(q)an_ 'Macaranga spp.' (§2.5) with a change in denotatum.

 <table>
 <tr>